kshitijmourya/PDP-HW10/res/DESIGN-README.txt

 1) Allows user to create portfolios and buy stocks in them.
 2) Examine the portfolios.
 3) Get the total cost and current values of the stocks/portfolios.
+4) Apply and save specific dollar cost averageing investment strategies.
+5) Save and load account, portfolio, stock information to and from file.

 Our application takes input in text interface format.
 It is similar to the person calling a callcentre.
 The response a user gives is limited to the conditions mentioned.
 Generally that is typing in the appropriate number as required.